 - Loss of consciousness

-Also seek immediate medical attention if there are any signs of infection, which include fever, redness, swelling at the sting site, or worsening pain three to five days after the sting.
+Seek medical attention immediately if any signs of infection are present.
+Signs of infection include fever, redness, swelling at the sting site or worsening pain three to five days after the sting.
 For infection, your child’s pediatrician might prescribe antibiotics.

-For anaphylaxis, the patient will be given at least one dose of epinephrine, also called adrenaline, which can help constrict blood vessels in order to increase blood pressure, reduce wheezing, improve breathing, and work to reduce hives and swelling, says Chan.
-A second dose may be required if the first dose is not effective.
+A second dose may be required if the first dose is not effective, she adds.
 Because a severe allergic reaction can last for hours, patients should be monitored for several hours after administration of epinephrine.

 A commonly prescribed epinephrine injection is typically only prescribed when there is a history of anaphylaxis.
 If the reaction was a local reaction, it is not necessary to carry an epinephrine injection.

 If your child has a history of anaphylaxis to bee or other insect stings, ask your pediatrician about a referral to an allergist/immunologist, who can provide further evaluation and allergy testing.
-If allergy testing is positive, patients may be treated with allergy shots, which can almost completely eliminate the chance of a severe reaction if they get stung again.
+Allergy testing can reveal if a patient has allergies.
+If the test is positive, they may be administered allergy shots.
+These shots can reduce the risk of a severe reaction if a patient gets stung again.